Boeing Dreamliner probe focuses on burnt out battery, more checks due

 TAKAMATSU, Japan U.S. and Japanese aviation safety officials wrapped up their initial investigation of a badly damaged battery from a Boeing Co 787 Dreamliner jet on Friday, saying further checks would be held in Tokyo and could take a week to complete.

-Officials from the Federal Aviation Administration (FAA), U.S. National Transportation Safety Board (NTSB) and Boeing joined Japanese authorities looking into what caused warning lights to go off on an All Nippon Airways Co domestic flight earlier this week, prompting the aircraft to make an emergency landing at Takamatsu airport in western Japan.
+Officials from the Federal Aviation Administration FAA.L, U.S. National Transportation Safety Board NTSB.L and Boeing joined Japanese authorities looking into what caused warning lights to go off on an All Nippon Airways Co (9202.T) domestic flight earlier this week, prompting the aircraft to make an emergency landing at Takamatsu airport in western Japan.

+The incident prompted regulators in the United States and around the world to ground the 50 Dreamliners in service.

 A Japanese safety official onsite at Takamatsu told reporters on Friday it was possible that excessive electricity may have overheated the battery and caused liquid to spill out.
 Pictures released by investigators of the battery showed a misshapen, burnt out blue metal box with clear signs of liquid seepage.

-At a news conference, the Japan Transport Safety Board (JTSB) said the charred battery and the systems around it would be sent to Tokyo for more checks.
-It said there were similarities with an earlier battery fire on a Japan Airlines Co 787 parked at Boston Logan International Airport.
+At a news conference, the Japan Transport Safety Board JTSB.L said the charred battery and the systems around it would be sent to Tokyo for more checks.
+It said there were similarities with an earlier battery fire on a Japan Airlines Co (9201.T) 787 parked at Boston Logan International Airport.

 "The impact of this incident on the aviation industry is great.
 That's why we feel the importance of swiftly producing a comprehensive report, free from bias," said Hideyo Kosugi, a JTSB inspector.
 "We hope to produce a report as soon as possible ... within a week."